sydseter/aws-s3-mtls-nginx-minio/README.md

 Passing all the tests means you have tested the system end-to-end

-You should be able to reach Minio S3 by opening https://localhost:8092, but you will need to install the [client.p12](certs/client.p12) certificate in order to be allow to access the Minio browser.
+You should be able to reach Minio S3 by opening https://localhost:8092, but you will need to install the [client.p12](certs/client.p12) certificate on your Mac/PC and explicitly tell your Mac/PC to trust the certificate in order to access the Minio browser.